 Flag of Ebrus

 Captain Kruek: Primary military adviser to the crown of Ebrus.
-Captain Kruek is a Knockmilna who gained rank and glory during time spent guarding the boarder of Ebrus and The King’s Lands.
+Captain Kruek is a Knockmilna who gained rank and glory during time spent guarding the border of Ebrus and The Queen’s Lands.
+Many of the Margraves (Military Nobility) of Ebrus rely on Captain Kruek to assist in the rallying and coordination of the Ebran military, though some have directly opposed Captain Kruek’s further ascent to power for political reasons.

 Dorian Azure: Leader of the Mages’ Guild within Ebrus.
 Dorian is a human, and although he is a skilled Ritual Caster and Scroll Maker, he is known to be deeply envious of the power and knowledge held by the great mages of more magically inclined kingdoms.